hybridherbst/3d-formats/README.md

 Some formats (e.g. glTF) define that viewers must recalculate normal and tangent data when missing, which means often only vertices need to be stored.

 Blend shapes can and often are combined with bone animations.
 Typical cases include humanoid meshes with rigged heads (neck/skull/yaw/eyes) and shapes for facial expression.

+As blend shapes are interpolated linearly between each other, some applications support _in-between_ shapes, so that a series of shapes can be driven by a single value.
+This can always be baked down to individual blend shapes, but is nicer to author/animate.
+Alternative name: _progressive morphing_ (3ds Max)

+In-between shapes are supported in: FBX, [USD](https://openusd.org/release/api/_usd_skel__schemas.html#UsdSkel_BlendShape_Inbetweens), [Unity](https://docs.unity3d.com/ScriptReference/Mesh.GetBlendShapeFrameWeight.html), [Maya](https://help.autodesk.com/view/MAYAUL/2024/ENU/?guid=GUID-FF40A342-2F43-42C5-A8C9-8C5E3D91B565), [3ds Max](https://help.autodesk.com/view/3DSMAX/2024/ENU/?guid=GUID-506247E2-1F5D-4857-998E-8256FD88626D#:~:text=To%20use%20progressive%20morphing%3A)
+They are not supported in: glTF, Blender, Unreal

-### Common systems
+### Common systems and base meshes

-FACS
+- FACS
-Apple
+- Apple
-Google
+- Google
+- iClone

 ### Target count limitations